kartben/zephyr/doc/develop/getting_started/index.rst

    When building for such boards it is necessary to specify the SoC or CPU cluster for which the sample must be built.
-   For example to build :zephyr:code-sample:`blinky` for the ``cpuapp`` core on the :zephyr:board:`nrf5340dk` the board must be provided as:
+   For example to build :zephyr:code-sample:`blinky` for the ``cpuapp`` core on the :zephyr:board:`nrf5340dk` the board target must be provided as:
    ``nrf5340dk/nrf5340/cpuapp``.
 See also :ref:`board_terminology` for more
    details.